Skip to content

 • Marker — the geometric region or boundary to which the coil applies

-All of these are required.
+All but reverse_direction are required.

 from mufem.electromagnetics.coil import CoilSpecification